The Hidden Costs of Executive Burnout: Beyond the Bottom Line

 Alas, The Cascading Effect Of Burn Out

 When we think about burnt-out (crispy) professionals in these fields, we have to realize the effect.
-There might be a decrease in the decision-making quality, an increase in errors, high turnovers within diret reports, company culture may take a hit.
+There might be a decrease in the decision-making quality, an increase in errors, high turnovers within direct reports, company culture may take a hit.
 There might be a loss of business partners because of all of this.

 I want to give some potential solutions.